rubyreferences/rubyref/language.md

 * Ruby is object-oriented language, so the program is structured by defining [classes and modules](language/modules-classes.md) and their [methods](language/methods-def.md).
-  * Ruby has open classes, for hygiene one can use [refinements](language/refinements.md).
+  * Ruby has open classes that can be changed any time (even the core ones, like `String`).
+For localize class changes and implement hygienic extensions, one can use [refinements](language/refinements.md).

 * Error reporting and handling is done with